tnoel/simpleChess/README.md

 Castling has been added.
 Also did some work to make the page look nicer.
 Added some game controls.
 There is also an option to play standard chess.

+Added en passant.
+Need to do more testing though.

-TODO: en passant, check for check.
+TODO: check for check.
 Those are the big ones for now.